|Austin Kay was finally able to stay on the field and realize his potential at shortstop for Cal Lutheran.

 By Pat Coleman

-GRAND CHUTE, Wis. -- Throughout the tournament, the 2017 Cal Lutheran baseball team stressed family.
+GRAND CHUTE, Wis. -- Throughout the 2017 Division III baseball World Series, the 2017 Cal Lutheran baseball team stressed family.
 The family atmosphere among players, among the members of the program.

 One of the Kingsmen starters had to battle hard to remain part of that family.